 Excessive Brake Pad Wear:

-Excessive brake pad wear can be caused by a multitude of things, including, your brake pads are lower quality & therefore don’t have enough cushioning quality to stay in good shape so they wear down faster.
-You could also have a problem in your braking system & this problem affects the way the pads work or the stresses they have to deal with.
-For example if your rotor’s surface develops a problem, then your brake pads might suffer because they aren’t hitting a smooth surface.
-Lastly you could have a caliper issue.
+Excessive brake pad wear can be caused by a multitude of things, including, your brake pads being lower quality & therefore don’t have enough cushioning quality to stay in good shape so they wear down faster.
+You could also have a problem with your braking system & this problem affects the way the pads work or the stresses they have to deal with.
+For example, if your rotor’s surface develops a problem, then your brake pads might suffer because they aren’t hitting a smooth surface.
+Lastly, you could have a caliper issue.
 Brake pads can wear down too quickly because your calipers don’t work correctly.
 Calipers push pads against the rotor to initiate braking.
 If a caliper jams or sticks, then it might leave the pad on the surface for longer than necessary.

 Steering Wheel Shuddering When Braking:

 The steering wheel shaking or “shuddering” when braking can become very dangerous quickly!
 It is imperative you get your brakes looked as soon as possible when this starts to happen.
 This is caused by a defective or jagged rotor.
 The rotor plays an important part in slowing down your car, it works to slow down the brake pads so, in turn, your vehicle can slow down.
 A bad rotor can cause vibrations & a shaky feeling in the steering wheel when you apply the brakes.
 This should be dealt with by a professional brake shop near you because if done wrong, it can cause much more damage in the long run.

 Excessive brake pad dust can be caused by a few things like a bad brake job, cheaply made brake pads, wheel size, & worn springs.
 Sure they are all different issues but all cause the same result- excessive wear on the brakes which leads to excessive dust.
 The dust comes from when your brake pads heat up, their metallic particles get a static charge as they wear off the surface of the pad.